Juan Almeida Bosque

-Juan Almeida Bosque (February 17, 1927 – September 11, 2009) was a Cuban politician and one of the original commanders of the insurgent forces in the Cuban Revolution.
+Juan Almeida Bosque (17 February 1927 – 11 September 2009) was a Cuban politician and one of the original commanders of the insurgent forces in the Cuban Revolution.
 After the rebels took power in 1959, he was a prominent figure in the Communist Party of Cuba.
 At the time of his death, he was a Vice-President of the Cuban Council of State and was its third ranking member.
 He received several decorations, and national and international awards, including the title of "Hero of the Republic of Cuba" and the Order of Máximo Gómez.

 Early life and revolution

 Almeida was born in Havana.
 He left school at the age of eleven and became a bricklayer.
-He was born in a poor family and during part of his youth he was a street vendor of marijuana and a pickpocket for which he was arrested by the police in Havana, and he had the nickname “Caballo Blanco” (White Horse).
+He was born in a poor family.
 He became close friend of the revolutionary Fidel Castro and in March 1953 joined the anti-Batista movement.
-On July 26, 1953 he joined Fidel and his brother Raúl Castro in the attack on the Moncada Barracks in Santiago de Cuba.
+On 26 July 1953 he joined Fidel and his brother Raúl Castro in the attack on the Moncada Barracks in Santiago de Cuba.
 He was arrested and imprisoned with the Castro brothers in the Isle of Pines Prison.
-During the amnesty of May 15, 1955, he was released and transferred to Mexico.
+During the amnesty of 15 May 1955, he was released and transferred to Mexico.

 Almeida returned to Cuba with the Castro brothers, Che Guevara and 78 other revolutionaries on the Granma expedition and was one of just 12 who survived the initial landing.
 Almeida is often credited with shouting "No one here gives up!" (alternatively "here, nobody surrenders") to Guevara, which would become a slogan of the Cuban revolution, although the words were actually spoken by Camilo Cienfuegos.
 Almeida was also reputed to be a good marksman.
 Following the landing, Almeida continued to fight Fulgencio Batista's government forces in the guerilla war in the Sierra Maestra mountain range.
 In 1958, he was promoted to Commander and head of the Santiago Column of the Revolutionary Army.
 During the revolution, as a black man in a prominent position, he served as a symbol for Afro-Cubans of the rebellion's break with Cuba's discriminatory past.